pflorenze/pflorenze/README.md

 ### Hi there 👋
-I am a Jr Android Developer.
-100% focus on mobile technologies.
+I am a Jr Developer.
+100% focus on mobile technologies and Data Analysis .
 These are my personal projects where I apply:
-MVVM architecture.
-Dependency injection.
-Technologies like LiveData, Retrofit.

 My posts
 https://pflorenze.medium.com/